yazhe/Recommendation/README.md

 ## Getting started
 This section describs how to use the recommender package to recommend keywords to products.
 ### Input datasets
 The recommender learn the relevence of products and query keywords from a log event data file.
-The log event data file must contain records of *product title*, *category*, *query*, *event (Impression/Click)*, *date*.
+The log event data file must contain records of *product name*, *category*, *query*, *event (Impression/Click)*, *date*.
 A sample log data file can be found in [sample.csv](data/sample.csv).

-Then, the recommender can provide keyword recommendation for a given product with *product title* and *category*.
+Then, the recommender can provide keyword recommendation for a given product with *product name* and *category*.
 Some sample test cases can be found in [test.csv](data/test.csv).
 ### Load data
 You must allow the recommender to read log event data and build relevent indexes before running the recommendation functions.